igormf/SqlLocalDB2016-Bootstrapper/README.md

 Clone the repository to your computer or download and extract one of the attached archives from the latest release.
 Copy the whole `SqlLocalDB2016` folder to the bootstrapper `Packages` folder, e.g. `C:\Program Files (x86)\Microsoft Visual Studio [VS_Version]\SDK\Bootstrapper\Packages`.

-Latest Visual Studios changed that folder location to something like 'C:\Program Files (x86)\Microsoft SDKs\ClickOnce Bootstrapper\Packages'
+Latest Visual Studios changed that folder location to something like `C:\Program Files (x86)\Microsoft SDKs\ClickOnce Bootstrapper\Packages`
 The path to this folder can be found in the registry in the `Path` value from the following registry key (where `14.0` should be replaced with the Visual Studio version you're using):

 > HKLM\Software\Microsoft\GenericBootstrapper\[VS_Version]